epolonsky/Benchmarking-Project/tool_install.md

 run using the same test data as for orthofinder

-this is currently not working on this test data we are working on it to see why
+SHOOT only takes in one fasta sequence at a time (need to make a bash loop to run through a multi fasta file and input each fasta sequence individually) we are working on fixing this

 ```bash
 conda activate of3_env